List of supporting Arrow characters: Amanda Waller

-Liza Warner

-Liza Warner (portrayed by Rutina Wesley) is a member of the anti-vigilante task force which has gone rogue.

 Samanda Watson

 Samanda Watson (portrayed by Sydelle Noel) is an FBI agent investigating the vigilantes of Star City.
 Watson first arrives in Star City after a leaked photo of Oliver Queen as Green Arrow is exposed to the media.
 Although the photo was proven to be a fake, Watson remains suspicious of Oliver and chooses to stay behind in Star City to look further into Team Arrow as a whole.
 Eventually, Oliver comes clean to Samanda about it when he and the FBI work together to apprehend those involved with Ricardo's plot.
 Oliver agreed to turn himself over to her in exchange that the rest of Team Arrow is spared.

 In season seven, Felicity approaches Samanda where she states that Ricardo Diaz has resurfaced and asks for the FBI's help in bringing down Diaz.
 She was reluctant at first until the Longbow Hunters attacked a CDC facility.
 After Red Dart and Kodiak get away while Silencer is secretly apprehended by Wild Dog, Samanda is reassigned to desk duty in Washington DC.